d6y/dogfood/README.md

 # Dogfood

-Calculates the expected weight of a can at the end of the day, if you (or your dog) is eating a fraction of a can each day.
+Calculates the expected weight of a can at the end of the day, if you (or your dog) are eating a fraction of a can each day.

 # What?